melissagwolf/melissagwolf.github.io/README.md

 1. If any of this coding stuff seems insurmountable, I promise you: it isn't.
 The reason that I know it isn't is because I am somehow doing it.
 2. Yes, it's worth it.

-This is the first time the 214 sequence has been offered using R, so there will inevitably be some hiccups along the road.
+This is the first time the 214 sequence has been offered using R, so there will inevitably be some bumps along the road.
 Please be patient - I'm learning along with you!

+#### Why does my code look different from yours?

+Unless you are doing something incredibly specialized, there will likely be at *least* 10 different ways and/or packages to get the same solution.
+I tend to use the tidyverse suite of packages for basic data wrangling, but that doesn't mean you have to!
+Feel free to use whatever packages or code makes the most sense to you.
+And, please share it with us so that we can code vicariously through you!

 #### Troubleshooting